 Electric Guitars became popular in the mid-60s.
 During this period many popular Guitarists started using Electric Guitar.
 Guitarists and bands had to play for larger crowd gatherings and there was a need for Guitars to be plugged into amplifiers so that sound can be amplified many times.
 Each Guitarist added his or her signature style sound and this gave birth to a wide variety of guitars.

 Today with advances in technology an Electric Guitar can be used to produce a wide variety of sounds.
-It can be used in different genres like Rock, Pop, Rock n Roll, Blues, Country, Jazz, Hindustani, Carnatic, Heavy Metal styles, etc. Today popular brands manufacture guitars specific for each genre.
+It can be used in different music genres like Rock, Pop, Rock n Roll, Blues, Country, Jazz, Hindustani, Carnatic, Heavy Metal styles, etc. Today popular brands manufacture guitars specific for each genre.

 How does the sound come out when you play an Electric Guitar?